Nitiansonu/Database-Accessing/README.txt

 psycopg2 for PostgreSQL, and pymongo for MongoDB) package.

 Motivation:-

     Behind he existance of this project, the main reason is to implement the knowledge of python and its core packages and also sharpening the logical skilss that i can think maximum.

 Prerequisites:-

-    To run this game, your system must have installed "python 2.7" and its two packages.
+    To run this app, your system must have installed "python 2.7" and its two packages.
 Also the database servers.
 Make sure to add the python to "PATH" environment variable.